ed6767/mangoplus/README.md

 Visit the app page and open the console to make sure everything is running right.

 Bam.
 Build on this as you wish.

+⚠️ DO NOT USE IN PRODUCTION -- This API is slow and crap.
+Too many instances could hang your server.
+In addition, I did not develop this with security in mind. ⚠️